chahh9808/chahh9808.github.io/content/publication/img2imu/index.md

 ---
-title: 'IMG2IMU: Translating Knowledge from Large-Scale Images to IMU Sensing Applications'
+title: 'From Vision to Motion: Translating Large-Scale Knowledge for Data-Scarce IMU Applications'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here